Xilin-Jiang/Xilin-Jiang.github.io/_pages/people.md

 <br>

-\* the organisation of this page is advised and heavily influenced by Alkes Price.
+\* The organisation of this page follows the style of Alkes Price’s webpage.